anjavelickovic/MovieBookingRS2/README.md

 ### Discount

   Discount microservice stores coupons for movie ticket discounts.
 Only Administrators can create, update or delete coupons.
-  Using the gRPC Discount microservice sends this coupon information to Reservations microservice.
+  Using the gRPC communication Discount microservice sends this coupon information to Reservations microservice.

   The database used for this microservice is *PostgreSQL*.

   To create the database follow the instructions:
    1. Login to pgadmin at https://localhost:5050/
    2. Add a new Server with the following characteristics:
       - General:
         - Name: DiscountServer
       - Connection:
         - Host name/address: discountdb
         - Port: 5432
         - Maintenance database: postgres
         - Username: your_postgres_user
         - Password: your_postgres_password
-   3. Query tool
+   3. Tools > Query tool
       ```
       CREATE TABLE Coupon (
         ID SERIAL PRIMARY KEY NOT NULL,